tartley/tartley.github.io/posts/til-git-annotated-tags.md

 .. type: text
 -->

-I've previously only ever used git's regujlar _lightweight_ tags, created with `git tag TAGNAME`.
+I've previously only ever used git's regular _lightweight_ tags, created with `git tag TAGNAME`.

 Today I learned about _annotated_ tags, created with `git tag -a -m "MESSAGE" TAGNAME`.
-(If you don't specify `-m MESSAGE`, git annoyingly prompts you for one.)
+If you don't specify `-m MESSAGE`, git annoyingly prompts you for one, but it will accept `-m ""`.

 Annotated tags store the creator, created timestamp, and the message.
 This might occasionally be useful for understanding what happened.
 A release tagged this way shows us who created the release, and when, which might differ from when the commit was created.

-My habitual way of pushing tags to the sever:
+But more importantly is the different handling of lightweight versus annotated tags when pushing to the server.

+Habitually, I've been using:

 ```bash
 git push --tags
 ```

-is slightly broken, in that it pushes *all* tags.
-Some tags might be intended as private development state.
+This is slightly broken, in that it pushes *all* tags.
+Some tags might be intended as my private local development state.
 Some of them might be unreachable in the origin repo.

 To fix this, git push introduced: `--follow-tags`, which aims to address these issues by: